satoshilira/whitepaper-site/content/000-introduction/_index.md

 **Community Voting and Empowerment**

-Community voting serves as the backbone of the Satoshi LIRA ecosystem, enabling participants to shape its development, propose improvements, and allocate resources.
+Community voting serves as the backbone of the LIRA ecosystem, enabling participants to shape its development, propose improvements, and allocate resources.
 The power of collective decision-making ensures inclusivity, transparency, and the alignment of the